 Ontario credit unions and co-ops give young people a chance to attend Co-operative Young Leader programs every summer, an experience unlike any other.
 This week-long initiative brings young people together from all across Ontario to learn about, and practice, communication and leadership through co‑operative activities.

 Are you curious about social innovation and social impact?

 Do you want to make a difference in the world?

 Are you looking for a more effective way to bring about change in your community?

 Do you believe it’s possible of doing business and doing good at the same time?

 If yes, then you are a Social Entrepreneur.

-The social entrepreneur is an agent of change – that is, he or she is inclined to develop innovative solutions to urgent social, economic or environmental problems.
-He is merging his entrepreneurial skills with his commitment to change and social impact.
+A social entrepreneur is an agent of change – someone who is inclined to develop innovative solutions to urgent social, economic or environmental problems.
+He is merging his entrepreneurial skills with their commitment to change and social impact.
 The social entrepreneur has known or has come into contact with social injustice and is urged to correct this injustice.

-The social entrepreneur aims change through alternative ways.
-He will choose to put his energy into a community project ; or work with others to establish a non-profit organization (NPO) .
-The social entrepreneur can also decide to work towards the development of a cooperative , a social enterprise , or finally, a social enterprise .
+A social entrepreneur aims change through alternative ways.
+He will choose to put his energy into a community project or work with others to establish a non-profit organization (NPO).
+The social entrepreneur can also decide to work towards the development of a cooperative, a social enterprise, or finally, a social enterprise.